David Clark Company

-David Clark Company, Inc. is an American manufacturing company.
+David Clark Company, Inc. (DCC) is an American manufacturing company.
 DCC designs and manufactures a wide variety of aerospace and industrial protective equipment, including pressure-space suit systems, anti-G suits, headsets, and several medical/safety products.
 DCC has been involved in the design and manufacture of air-space crew protective equipment since 1941, beginning with the design and development of the first standard anti-G suits and valves used by allied fighter pilots during World War II.

 Facilities

 Located in Worcester, Massachusetts, the company was founded in 1935 by David M. Clark.
 It started in the textile business with the development of unique knitted materials for specialty undergarments and over time evolved to making aerospace and communications related products.
-The David Clark Company (DCC) is housed in a four-story building containing approximately 215000 sqft of working area.
+The David Clark Company is housed in a four-story building containing approximately 215000 sqft of working area.

 Signature products

 Headsets

 The company is best known for noise attenuating communication headset systems featuring boom microphones.